 The Crystal Springs to San Andreas line was completed in 1899 to bring water from the Crystal Springs pump station to San Andreas Reservoir.
 See Item 7 in Figure 4.6-1.
-This included a pump station at the base of the lower Crystal Springs dam, a force main to lift that water up, a wooden flume that followed the contours east of Crystal Springs reservoir.
-This included a tunnel and an elevated trestle about a mile south of San Andreas reservoir, both of which survived the 1906 earthquake without major damage.
+This included a pump station at the base of the lower Crystal Springs Dam, a force main to lift that water up to the original Locks Creek flume that followed the contours east of Crystal Springs reservoir.
+This included an elevated trestle-supported flume and a ground-supported flume about a mile south of San Andreas reservoir, sections of which collapsed in the 1906 earthquake.